RUC-MIALAB/ACPred-BMF/README.md

 ## Web Server

 We have made an online server where you can upload data and get results through ACPred-BMF.
-The server's link is provided here: [ACPred-BMF-Server](http://mialab.ruc.edu.cn/ACPredBMFServer/)
+The server's link is provided here: [ACPredBMF-MIALAB-Server](http://mialab.ruc.edu.cn/ACPredBMFServer/)

+We have also leveraged [Hugging Face – The AI community building the future.](https://huggingface.co/) to establish a server that is easier to operate.
+The server's link is provided here: [ACPred-BMF - a Hugging Face Space by MIALAB](https://huggingface.co/spaces/MIALAB/ACPred-BMF)

 ## License and credits